A Schr\"odinger Equation for Evolutionary Dynamics

 \section{Declarations}

-\begin{itemize} \item Funding: This research received no external funding. \item Conflict of interest: The authors declare no conflict of interest. \item Ethics approval: Not applicable. \item Consent to participate: Not applicable. \item Consent for publication: Not applicable. \item Availability of data and materials: Not applicable. \item Code availability: Not applicable. \item Authors' contributions: Conceptualization, T.V.P and D.K.T; analytical investigation, D.V.T., V.D.A. and K.T.P.; writing---original draft preparation, D.V.T., V.D.A., K.T.P., D.K.T. and T.V.P.; writing---review and editing, D.V.T., V.D.A., K.T.P., D.M.N., D.K.T. and T.V.P.; visualization, T.V.P.; supervision, H.D.T., V.H.D. and T.V.P.; project administration, T.V.P..
+\begin{itemize} \item Funding: This research received no external funding. \item Conflict of interest: The authors declare no conflict of interest. \item Ethics approval: Not applicable. \item Consent to participate: Not applicable. \item Consent for publication: Not applicable. \item Availability of data and materials: Not applicable. \item Code availability: The MatLab codes for the simulations used in this study are available from the corresponding author upon request. \item Authors' contributions: Conceptualization, T.V.P and D.K.T; analytical investigation, D.V.T., V.D.A. and K.T.P.; writing---original draft preparation, D.V.T., V.D.A., K.T.P., D.K.T. and T.V.P.; writing---review and editing, D.V.T., V.D.A., K.T.P., D.M.N., D.K.T. and T.V.P.; visualization, T.V.P.; supervision, H.D.T., V.H.D. and T.V.P.; project administration, T.V.P..
 All authors provided critical feedback and helped shape the research, analysis and manuscript.
 All authors have read and agreed to the published version of the manuscript. \end{itemize}